Application & funding

 - What hypothesis is to be tested, methodology used, and contingency plans

-- A 'lay' summary of the project written for non-scientists
+- A 'lay' summary of the project written for patients and non-scientists

-- IP access, creation and anticipated translational potential
+- IP access required for the project, anticipated IP creation and translational potential

 Selection of high-quality research proposals

-Research proposals undergo external EB expert peer-review and evaluation by EB-ResNet’s EB Expert Panel, a group of senior EB clinicians and researchers with world-class expertise in EB.
-This process ensures strategic relevance to people with EB, and quality control of funded research.
+All applications that fulfil the eligibility criteria will be scientifically reviewed.
+Research proposals undergo external EB expert peer-review and evaluation by EB-ResNet’s EB Expert Panel (EBEP which is mainly the DEBRA International Medical and Scientific Advisory Panel- MSAP), a group of senior international EB clinicians and researchers.
+This process ensures strategic relevance to people with EB and quality control of funded research.
 The peer-review process is used to identify fundable research, as well as to provide feedback to applicants to help refine research scope and methodology of proposals.